aakash4dev/ethereum-transaction-simulator/README.md

 - **`all`** (default) - Runs transfers and contract operations in parallel
 - **`transfer`** - Sends transactions to 25 random addresses
 - **`deploy`** - Deploys auto-generated smart contracts
+- **`parallel`** - Maximum TPS mode: Creates 1000 wallets (if balance > 100,000 wei), funds them, and sends transactions from ALL wallets simultaneously with no delays

 ## Features